Jens Biegert

 Jens Biegert is a German physicist and professor of attosecond physics and ultrafast optics at ICFO – The Institute of Photonic Sciences, adjunct professor at the University of New Mexico, and guest professor at the Fritz Haber Institute of the Max Planck Society.

 Biegert is a Fellow of the Alexander von Humboldt Foundation, the American Association for the Advancement of Science, the American Physical Society, the German Academic Scholarship Foundation, and Optica.

 Education

-Biegert received his Bachelor of Science from the University of Würzburg, Master of Science in Physics from the University of New Mexico, and PhD from the Technical University Munich.
+Biegert received his Bachelor of Science from the University of Würzburg, Master of Science in Physics from the University of New Mexico, and PhD from the Technical University of Munich.

 With an interest in astronomy and an exchange program with the United States, Biegert enrolled at the University of Würzburg.
 He participated in the German Academic Exchange Service (DAAD) Foreign Exchange Fellowship with the University of New Mexico from 1995 to 1996.

 After the fellowship, Biegert returned to Germany and received a PhD from the Technical University of Munich in 2001.
 Biegert studied the coherent excitation of sodium during his PhD.